Wayfarer-Labs/owl-control/README.md

 > - You must only play PvE or Co-op PvE (ie: gameplay against in-game, non-human opponents).
 We do not allow PvP recordings.
 > - You must upload least 20 hours of footage.
 > - You must record active and human play.
 No camping, bots, idling, etc.
-> - You must use [Wise](https://wise.com/) ($10 an hour) or [Fiverr](https://www.fiverr.com/) ($5 an hour).
+> - You must use [Wise](https://wise.com/) or [Fiverr](https://www.fiverr.com/).
 We do not use other payment providers.
 If you need help setting up ask [our Discord community](https://discord.gg/ZgCWTGYf4E).
 >

 ## Troubleshooting

 Software known to interfere with OWL Control:

-- RivaTuner Statistics Server - Often installed with MSI Afterburner
+- RivaTuner Statistics Server - Often installed with MSI Afterburner.
+Sometimes causes conflicts.
-- Antivirus Software - OWL Control is not malware, but you may need to add OWL Control to your antivirus whitelist if you experience problems.
+- Antivirus Software - OWL Control is NOT malware.
+If you experience problems, you are safe to add OWL Control to your antivirus whitelist while problem solving.

 > [!NOTE]
 >